Pintar-Community/help.stg.pintar.co.id/contents/docs/skills/en/user-skills-course-access-guide.md

 1. This is where users can type their responses to the discussion.
 It includes formatting options like bold, italic, lists, etc., with a 2000 character limit for each response.
 2. After writing a response, users can click the “Post” button to submit their answer to the discussion.
-3. The drop-down allows users to sort comments or answers based on criteria such as newest, oldest, or most popular, making it easier to navigate through responses.
+3. The dropdown allows users to sort comments or answers based on criteria such as newest, oldest, or most popular, making it easier to navigate through responses.
 4. Users can delete their own posts by clicking the trash bin icon next to the comment.

 ![](/img/course-discussion-comments_eng.png)